-By the recent paper~\cite{GH2011}, we also have a description of the ``2-torsion points'' on a torus rank 1 degeneration of a principally polarized abelian variety as fixed points of an involution that preserves the semi-abelic theta divisor.
+In~\cite{GH2011} one also finds a description of the ``2-torsion points'' on a torus rank 1 degeneration of a principally polarized abelian variety as fixed points of an involution that preserves the semi-abelic theta divisor.

 Let $X=X(B,b)$ be a torus rank 1 degeneration of a principally polarized abelian variety constructed as above.
 Following~\cite{GH2011} we will first describe a uniformization of the smooth part of $X$.
 Let $B=\CC^{g-1}/(\ZZ^{g-1}\tau\oplus\ZZ^{g-1})$ for $\tau\in\HH_{g-1}$.
 The semi-abelian variety corresponding to a point $b\in B$ is the quotient of the trivial $\CC^\ast$-bundle $\CC^{g-1}\times\CC^\ast\to\CC^{g-1}$ by the group $\ZZ^{2(g-1)}\cong\ZZ^{g-1}\tau\oplus\ZZ^{g-1}$ acting via